EternalllZM/rtd-codz/docs/source/rules.rst

 Asking others to gameshare_ with you is not only against Discord Terms of Service, but also against the Terms of Service on every platform that acts as a marketplace and client for games
 (Steam, Xbox, PSN, etc.).
 Please do not ask that others compromise their account and security because you do not want to purchase the content.
 Proper gamesharing as intended is done with your **friends and family only**.
-We do not approve of Activision price gouging their older games.
-However, that is not a reason to ask that someone violate TOS for you.

 .. _gameshare: https://www.makeuseof.com/tag/gameshare-xbox-one/